-Here are some more up-to-date data showing recovery of total visits by March 2021.
-A substantial amount of the care continues to be virtual.
+Here are some more up-to-date data.
+Total visits returned to pre-pandemic levels by fall 2020 but a substantial amount of the care continues to be virtual.
 We will be posting updated versions of this graph approximately every quarter.

 More recent research from our team suggests that twice as many family physicians stopped work in Ontario, Canada during the first six months of COVID-19 compared to previous years.
 Our findings suggest COVID-19 may have accelerated retirement plans for a subset of older physicians with smaller, fee-for-service practices.
 The absolute number of physicians stopping work was small, but even still, the impact on patients and communities is likely substantial.
 Read a pre-print summarizing our work here.

 What was the impact of virtual care on emergency department visits?